HeardLibrary/digital-scholarship/host/dockermachine.md

 ![Docker machine listing](../images/cli-machine-list.png)

-Notice that there is a start in the `ACTIVE` column for the `aws-sandbox` machine.
+Notice that there is a star in the `ACTIVE` column for the `aws-sandbox` machine.
 This means that the `aws-sandbox` is the machine that Docker will be taking to when you issue Docker commands.
-It does NOT mean that the server instance is running (that's indicated in the `STATE` colunm), nor does it mean that any particular container has been started.
+It does NOT mean that the **machine instance** is running (that's indicated in the `STATE` colunm), nor does it mean that any particular **container** has been started.
 If no listed machine has a star in the `ACTIVE` column, then Docker commands that are issued will go to the localhost machine.
+(In the diagram above, the star indicates which of the "string telephones" we are communicating through.)

 In this case, the `aws-sandbox` machine is running on Amazon Web Services (AWS) Elastic Computing (EC2) platform.
 If I look at my AWS EC2 console, I can see both of the Docker machines that I started up from my local computer.
 I can also see several other EC2 instances that were not set up using Docker.